asid61/Anand_FRC/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Open-loop commands
 This section goes over many of the common open-loop configurations found on FRC robots.
-Note that is Talon.xxx or Victor.xxx is used, the configuration can be used with either motor controller unless otherwise specified.

 ## How do I tell my robot to drive?
 In your command's execute(), use the line